Load geometry from ROOT file instead of GDML file

 The gain in a machine where files are slow to fetch hasn't been checked.
 These files are relatively small, and ROOT file is about one fourth of the corresponding GDML.

-#4 Updated by Katherine Lato almost 3 years ago
+#4 Updated by Katherine Lato about 3 years ago

 - Target version changed from 2017-4-quarter to 2019-1-quarter